mizlan/longbow.nvim/README.md

 Longbow is a *visible-editor-area motion* for Neovim that does not use any form of direct search in its targeting mechanism.
-Instead, it fills all text onscreen with character labels in such a way all consecutive sequences of two labels are unique ([→ how?](https://en.wikipedia.org/wiki/De_Bruijn_sequence)).
+Instead, it fills all text onscreen with character labels in such a way that all consecutive sequences of two labels are unique ([→ how?](https://en.wikipedia.org/wiki/De_Bruijn_sequence)).
 This way, all you need to do is type the character label at the location you'd like to jump to, and then the character immediately to the right of it, and